pip-services/pip-services-docs/content/en/node/commons/reflect/object_reader.md

 > `public static` getProperties(obj: any): any

-- **obj**: any - an object to get properties from.
+- **obj**: any - object to get properties from.
-- **returns**: any - a map, containing the names of the object's properties and their values.
+- **returns**: any - map, containing the names of the object's properties and their values.

 #### getProperty
-Gets value of object property specified by its name.
+Gets the value of an object's property specified by its name.

 The object can be a user defined object, map or array.
-The property name correspondently must be object property, map key or array index.
+The property name correspondently must be an object property, map key or array index.

 > `public static` getProperty(obj: any, name: string): any

-- **obj**: any - an object to read property from.
+- **obj**: any - object to read property from.
-- **name**: string - a name of the property to get.
+- **name**: string - name of the property to get.
-- **returns**: any - the property value or null if property doesn't exist or introspection failed.
+- **returns**: any - property value or null if  the property doesn't exist or introspection failed.

 #### getPropertyNames
-Gets names of all properties implemented in specified object.
+Gets the names of all the properties implemented in a specified object.

 The object can be a user defined object, map or array.
-Returned property name correspondently are object properties, map keys or array indexes.
+Returned property names correspondently are object properties, map keys or array indexes.

 > `public static` getPropertyNames(obj: any): string[]

-- **obj**: any - an objec to introspect.
+- **obj**: any - object to introspect.
-- **returns**: string[] - a list with property names.
+- **returns**: string[] - list with property names.

 #### getValue
-Gets a real object value.
+Gets an object's value.
 If object is a wrapper, it unwraps the value behind it.
 Otherwise it returns the same object value.

 > `public static` getValue(obj: any): any

-- **obj**: any - an object to unwrap..
+- **obj**: any - object to unwrap..
-- **returns**: any - an actual (unwrapped) object value.
+- **returns**: any - actual (unwrapped) object value.

 #### hasProperty
-Checks if object has a property with specified name.
+Checks if an object has a property with a specified name.

 The object can be a user defined object, map or array.
-The property name correspondently must be object property, map key or array index.
+The property name correspondently must be an object property, map key or array index.

 > `public static` hasProperty(obj: any, name: string): boolean

-- **obj**: any - an object to introspect.
+- **obj**: any - object to introspect.
-- **name**: string - a name of the property to check.
+- **name**: string - name of the property to check.
 - **returns**: boolean - true if the object has the property and false if it doesn't.

 ### Examples